SkyworkAI/MoH/README.md

 Extensive experiments on ViT, DiT, and LLMs demonstrate that MoH outperforms multi-head attention by using only **50%~90%** of the attention heads.

 ### 🤗 Support Continue-Tuning Starting from the Multi-Head Attention Models
-we demonstrate that pre-trained multi-head attention models, such as LLaMA3-8B, can be further continue-tuned into our MoH models.
+We demonstrate that pre-trained multi-head attention models, such as LLaMA3-8B, can be further continue-tuned into our MoH models.
 Notably, MoH-LLaMA3-8B achieves an average accuracy of 64.0% across 14 benchmarks, outperforming LLaMA3-8B by 2.4% by utilizing only 75% of the attention heads.

 <div align=center>
 <img src="figures/fig3.png" width="800px">